hajaknow/cdk-ts-workshop/README.md

 aws --endpoint-url=http://localhost:4566 --region=eu-north-1 sns list-topics
 ```

-Because this is annoying, let's create a some npm scripts to help us.
+Because this is long and annoying, let's create a some npm scripts to help us with the AWS CLI commands.
+(Plus a few extras that we will need later!)

 Replace the "scripts" section in `package.json` with these:

 ```
   "scripts": {